makeruniverse/docs/docs/tools/laser-cutter.md

 ## Location

-## Specs

-## Introduction
+## Getting Started

-Please contact our team to participate in an 45 minute introduction in the machine and the software.
-Every Tuesday.
+Please contact our team to participate for a short introduction in the machine and the software.
+The succesful participation allows you to use the laser cutter afterwards.

+## Specs and Firmware

+## FAQ